 Numerous public bus routes access the airport, but the most convenient transport option is the SkyBus, an express bus service between the airport and the city centre, operating 24 hours a day, every day of the year, and departing the airport every 10 minutes.
 An adult SkyBus fare is A$18.
 Taxis, airport shuttles and rental cars are also available.

 GMT +10 (GMT +11 from first Sunday in October to first Sunday in April).

 Tel: +61 (0)3 9297 1600.

 Car rental companies include Avis, Budget, Hertz, Europcar, Redspot and Thrifty.

-Taxis are readily available at the airport, and taxi ranks can be found outside Terminal 1 and Terminal 3.
+Taxis are readily available at the airport, and taxi ranks can be found outside Terminal 1, and between Terminals 2 and Terminal 3.